VietThan/vietthan.github.io/_posts/2021-10-19-bits-between-the-bits.md

 {% include youtube.html id="dOfucXtyEsU" %}

 I was reminded of this video because of my fintech interviews (who love C++).
 Matt Godbolt is very famous in the C++ community, of course, because of his website [godbolt.org](https://godbolt.org/).
-And it's talk like this that shows why some people think C++ programmers are wizards, or insane to work with such a language.
+And it's talk like this that shows why some people think C++ programmers are wizards, or insane, to work with such a language.